Commodore 64 Games System

 The Commodore 64 Games System (often abbreviated C64GS) is the cartridge-based home video game console version of the popular Commodore 64 home computer.
 It was released in December 1990 by Commodore into a booming console market dominated by Nintendo and Sega.
 It was only released in Europe and was a considerable commercial failure.

-The C64GS came bundled with a cartridge that featured four games: Fiendish Freddy's Big Top O'Fun, International Soccer, Flimbo's Quest and Klax.
+The C64GS came bundled with a cartridge containing four games: Fiendish Freddy's Big Top O'Fun, International Soccer, Flimbo's Quest, and Klax.

-The C64GS was not Commodore's first gaming system based on the C64 hardware.
-However, unlike the 1982 MAX Machine (a game-oriented computer based on a very cut-down version of the same hardware family), the C64GS is internally very similar to the complete C64, with which it is compatible.

-Out of the approximately 80,000 consoles produced, only 20,000 consoles were sold.
+The C64GS was not Commodore's first gaming system based on the Commodore 64 hardware.
+However, unlike the 1982 MAX Machine (a game-oriented computer based on a very cut-down version of the same hardware family), the C64GS is internally very similar to the complete Commodore 64, with which it is compatible.
+Out of the approximately 20,000 consoles produced, only 2000 consoles were sold.

+The initiative to release a console based on the Commodore 64 was claimed by Commodore UK and, in particular, Steve Franklin, reportedly requesting the development of a games machine to be sold more cheaply than the Commodore 64.
+Such a machine was to be launched at a £99 price point, at a time when the Commodore 64 itself sold for £159.
+It was envisaged that children wanting only to play games on a Commodore 64 would accept a console version of the computer with more limited application at a lower price.
+Reminiscent of Commodore's strategy several years earlier, it was also envisaged that a low-cost console would "fracture the console sector" and "put a block on Sega and Nintendo's aspirations".